 We offer everything from guided meditations for anxiety and sleep, to productivity and happiness.
 There will also be courses to guide you through understanding your mind, and making mindfulness a habit.

-If you don’t have iOS, we’ll launch an Android version soon, but in the meantime, we’ve put together a YouTube channel where we host all of our guided meditations for free.
+If you don’t have iOS or Android, we’ve put together a YouTube channel where we host all of our guided meditations for free.

 A high quality and helpful guided meditation doesn’t need to cost you anything.
 We believe everyone should have access to the benefits of meditation without worrying about needing to afford it.